-Three Minute Thesis (3MT®) is an academic competition developed by The University of Queensland (UQ), Australia.
+Three Minute Thesis (3MT®) is aa global academic competition developed by The University of Queensland (UQ), Australia.

 - Initial rounds of the competition are organised by Schools and Faculties.
-The top two contestants from each Faculty, plus two contestants from IFM, will go into the University final.
+The finalists from each Faculty/Institute will go through into the University final.

 - The Deakin winner will receive $2000, with $1000 going to the runner-up and $500 going to the People's Choice awarded by the audience.

 - The winner will be sponsored to travel to represent Deakin in the Asia-Pacific competition.
-The Asia-Pacific winner will receive a $5000 research travel grant and additional funding to attend and the Falling Walls Lab and Conference in Berlin, Germany.
+The Asia-Pacific winner will receive a $5000.

 Why do it?